What Is Assisted Living?

-Assisted Living is a non-medical facility that is licensed to provide care, supervision and assistance to seniors.
+Assisted Living is a type of senior care provided in a non-medical facility that is licensed to provide services, supervision and assistance to seniors.
 It is suited for Seniors who want to live independently, but need assistance with Activities of Daily Living (ADLs) such as eating, bathing, toileting, dressing, grooming and minor house chores.

 In This Assisted Living Article: